uzairshaikh346/humanoid-robotics/README.md

 ```

 This command generates static content into the `build` directory and can be served using any static contents hosting service.

+## Interactive Chatbot

+This book features an AI-powered chatbot integrated using react-chatbot-kit to enhance your learning experience.
+The chatbot:
+- Provides instant answers to questions about the content
+- Offers helpful explanations and examples
+- Is positioned at the bottom right of the screen
+- Is designed to be non-intrusive to your reading experience

 ## Target Audience